sourcegraph/careers/job-descriptions/software-engineer-distribution.md

 ## Interview process

 1. You [apply here](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAC5NKmhD_yhVfG?trackingTag=careersRepository).
-1. We set up a 30 minute call to answer any questions that you have about Sourcegraph.
+1. We set up a 30-minute call to answer any questions that you have about Sourcegraph.
 1. We evaluate relevant technical skills that you have via an asynchronous coding exercise.
    - We will give you an overview of the exercise in advance.
    - We will send you the details at a time of your choosing and you will have up to 2 hours to work on the exercise.